Chia-Network/chia-dev-guides/guides/crash-course/introduction.md

 Pooling is possible with other major cryptocurrencies but a major difference is that the Chia network designed an official protocol for pooling where the individual farmers confirm a block rather than the pool.
 This completely removes the problem of centralization introduced by current PoW mining.
 Centralized mining power puts the integrity of the network in question as the possibility of 51% attacks exist.
 This specific centralization problem is not a problem with the pooling protocol even if a single farming pool maintained a majority of the network.

+Essentially:

-Essentially, Chia is a blockchain that is decentralized, uses significantly less electricity, and offers dApp capabilities with the Chialisp programming language.
+- Chia is a blockchain that is decentralized,
+- uses significantly less electricity,
+- and offers dApp capabilities with the Chialisp programming language.

 ## Getting Started with Chia